saturncloud/examples/examples/examples-r/README.md

 ## Next steps

-Thanks for trying out this project!
+Thanks for trying out this resource!
 To learn more about how Saturn Cloud works, check out our [Documentation](https://www.saturncloud.io/docs/), [blog](https://www.saturncloud.io/s/blog/), or join an [upcoming event](https://www.saturncloud.io/s/events/).

-If you have any questions or suggestions for example projects, reach out to us at support@saturncloud.io or open an issue on the [examples Github repo](https://github.com/saturncloud/examples).
+If you have any questions or suggestions reach out to us at support@saturncloud.io or open an issue on the [examples Github repo](https://github.com/saturncloud/examples).